gwisp2/hass-docker-cards-devcontainer/README.md

-# hass-docker-cards-dev
+# hass-devcontainer

-Devcontainer for development of Lovelace cards for Home Assistant.
+Devcontainer for the development of Lovelace cards and custom components for Home Assistant.

 Features:
 1. HA Components